petterarvidsson/display-board-pico/README.md

 ## How does the driver work?
 It allows setting the D/C bit within the DMA transaction.
-This is done by adding a 32 bit header to the data send to the PIO via DMA.
+This is done by adding a 32 bit header to the data sent to the PIO via DMA.
 The 16 MSBs are the number of 32 bit words to send.
 The LSB (the lowermost bit) is the D/C pin of the display.
 The 15 bits in between are unused, but must all be set to zero in the current implementation.